kamil-solski/Food101_MLOps-Lvl_1/README.md

 │   │   └── models                 # model registry
 │   └── tracking.db                # (optional) Local SQLite DB for MLFlow
 │
 ├── outputs/                        # local folder for artifacts from current run only.
-Remeber since it is a temporary file it will be cleaned during next cli.py run
+Remember since it is a temporary file it will be cleaned during next cli.py run
 │   ├── checkpoints/                # Exported ONNX or PyTorch models
 │   ├── logs/                       # Training logs, console outputs
 │   ├── metrics/                    # saved metrics in json format